Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 2.2 All officers and staff have a responsibility to report information security incidents whether deliberate or accidental.
-A breach is defined by this procedure/SOP, which presents a risk to the data subject, must be referred to the Information Commissioner's Office within 72 hours (see para 5) by the individual Force Data Protection Officer.
+A breach is defined by this procedure/SOP, which presents a likely risk to the data subject, must be referred to the Information Commissioner's Office within 72 hours (see para 5) by the individual force data protection officer, or appropriate delegated person.

 Compliance with this procedure/SOP and any governing policy is mandatory.